kovidgoyal/iv/README.md

 Controls
 ===========

 `iv` is largely keyboard controlled.
-The keyboard shortcuts in the two view
+The keyboard shortcuts in the two views are:
-are:

 Grid View
 -------------